rackerlabs/support-how-to/content/cloud-sites/cancel-your-cloud-sites-account.md

 2. Click **Your Account**, and then click **Cancel Account**.
 3. Complete the cancellation form, and then click **Submit**.

 Allow 48-72 hours for your request to be processed.
-If you have any questions, you can contact our Cancellation Department directly at 1 800 480 3369.
+If you have any questions, please submit a ticket with the cancellation request, as these cannot be handled over the phone or in chat.